jan-revay/initPC/README.md

 ✔️ *Note: Logs will appear in the folder `initPC/Logs/`.
 Use `cat <logfile>` to display the log file with the original VT100 colors.*

-### Applying changes to your machine
+### Applying changes in this repo to your machine

+If you have updated the `initPC` or `dotfiles` repo, the:

+1. `refresh`

-Run the `refresh` command from Bash, after you have updated the `initPC` or `dotfiles` repo (e.g. adding a package, changing a config file, or adding an alias...), to apply the config change to your machine (after the first run).
-The script never removes any packages other than the ones in `apt-get autoremove`, therefore removing packages from the init script does not have any effect after the first run.
+command (an alias defined in `.bash_aliases`) will apply the changes in the repository to your machine (e.g. install added packages).
+However, the script never removes any packages (other than `apt-get autoremove`).
+Removing a package from the init script will have no effect after the script is executed for the first time.

 ## Branches